 Door's hands-off customer service model is the crucial factor in why it's able to offer discounted rates.

-By limiting the amount of time they spend with each customer, Door Agents can theoretically handle a higher volume of sales.
-According to Door's website, their agents manage "10x more home sale transactions" compared to a traditional realtor.
+By limiting the amount of time they spend with each customer, Door agents can theoretically handle a higher volume of sales.
+According to Door's website, their agents manage "10x more home sale transactions" compared with a traditional realtor.

 When you list with Door, you'll interact with three types of Door employees: